River of Death (1989)

 As mentioned in my review, the book River of Death was actually

-Nazi is presented as a mad scientist, rather than merely a rogue officer as depicted by MacLean.
-The movie
+presented as a mad scientist, rather than merely a rogue officer as depicted by MacLean.
+The movie then drops us

-indigenous people.
-A violent confrontation with a darkly painted warlike tribe and its gun-wielding white-skinned
+violent confrontation with a darkly painted warlike tribe and its gun-wielding white-skinned ally sends Hamilton

-ally sends Hamilton running for his life — none of which happened in the book.
-The nearest town's police chief, who
+running for his life — none of which happened in the book.
+The nearest town's police chief, who presses Hamilton

-presses Hamilton for details on that encounter, has a very different allegiance than the one MacLean created for
+for details on that encounter, has a very different allegiance than the one MacLean created for him.

 Setting out to return to this tribe's "lost city," Hamilton is accompanied by a motley crew: a soldier of

-brings a couple of his associates and his gorgeous young girlfriend.
-After harrowing adventures (which bear only a
+a couple of his associates and his gorgeous young girlfriend.
+After harrowing adventures (which bear only a hazy

-hazy resemblance to anything MacLean described), they find the lost city, where many terrible secrets are revealed
+resemblance to anything MacLean described), they find the lost city, where many terrible secrets are revealed and

 Hamilton is omitted due to the earlier script changes.)